stesta/stesta.github.io/_posts/2014-01-04-knockout-binding-handler-for-google-maps.markdown

 <script src="https://gist.github.com/stesta/620d064782d35c17e773.js"></script>

-Below is a simple example of how to acutally use this binding handler... <br />
+Below is a simple example of how to actually use this binding handler... <br />
 **(note you need to specify a height and width for your map)**

 <script src="https://gist.github.com/stesta/e9f4feb2a3dc113cac99.js"></script>